MartinPellizzer/terrawhisper-compiler/articles/aloe-vera/medicine.md

 - **Plant sterols**:   These compounds have anti-inflammatory effects and may contribute to the overall anti-inflammatory properties of Aloe vera.
 - **Saponins**:   Aloe vera contains saponins with potential antimicrobial properties.
 These compounds may help in combating certain bacteria, viruses, and fungi.

-## What are the key preparations of aloe vera for health purposes?
+## What are the medicinal preparations of aloe vera for health purposes?

 Aloe vera, revered for its multifaceted health benefits, boasts a composition rich in key constituents.
 Mature leaves, typically around 3 years old, are harvested for optimal potency.
 The meticulous cleaning process involves thorough washing to eliminate contaminants, ensuring the purity of the subsequent extracts.
 The peeling of the outer skin, a crucial step, precedes filleting, wherein the inner gel is carefully separated from the latex layer to mitigate the risk of irritation.

-The following illustration shows the most important medicinal preparations of aloe vera.
+The following illustration shows the most important [medicinal preparations of aloe vera](/aloe-vera/medicine/preparations.html).